shouryamanekar/bitproject/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to [contact us](mailto:your.email@example.com).
+If you have any questions or suggestions, please feel free to [contact us](speedk143.dev@gmail.com).

-Thank you for using the BIT-FIT Mental Health Diagnosis App!
+Thank you for using the BitProject Mental Health Diagnosis App!
 We hope it helps promote mental health awareness and well-being.